-- The increasing role and importance of intellectual property in international marketing. - The importance of the legal system as a mediating factor in how international marketers conduct business across markets.
+• The increasing role and importance of intellectual property in international marketing.

+- The importance of the legal system as a mediating factor in how international marketers conduct business across markets.
 In particular, it demonstrates how different legal systems can impact on decisions that have serious repercussions for international marketers.
-For example, the main lawsuit was determined by a jury of ordinary citizens, as opposed to a legal system in which a judge and legal experts would have made a judgment. - The need for international marketers to understand the potential impact of 'home nation' legal and political system bias in settling legal cases, as demonstrated in the US and South Korean verdicts. - The potential use of the legal and political environment as a tool for attaining strategic competitive advantage.
+For example, the main lawsuit was determined by a jury of ordinary citizens as opposed to a legal system where a judge and legal experts would have come up with a judgement. - The need for international marketers to understand the potential impact of 'home nation' legal and political system bias in settling legal cases as demonstrated in the US and South Korean verdicts. - The potential use of the legal and political environment as a tool for attaining strategic competitive advantage.

-Briefly scrutinise/critique the South Korean and American verdicts, analysing their implications for international marketing.
+Briefly scrutinise/critique the South Korean and American verdicts, analysing their implications on international marketing